JorgePe/recordplayer/README.md

 But even if I get the best cartridge in the world... the LEGO motor makes too much noise.
 So don't expect to sit and relax hearing your favorite artist with it.
-But if you take it to a place with high ambient noise like an AFOL event or a DJ party, with a power amplifier and big speakers... no one will notice.
+But if you take it to a place with high ambient noise like an AFOL event or a DJ party, with a powerful amplifier and big speakers... no one will notice the motor.

-Also notice that my goals also require some extra hardware and software (like a laptop with a decent audio interface and some audio software).
+Also note that my goals also require some extra hardware and software (like a laptop with a decent audio interface and some audio software or a standalone home studio)

 ## Progress

-After the proof of concept, I've made a few modifications on the original model (but it is still based on PV Productions model):
+After the initial proof of concept, I've made a few modifications on the original model (but it is still based on PV Productions model):
 - better stability and some vibration dampening
 - improved "platter" with a kind of rubber mat
 - longer tonearm with a J-shape and cable guidings